MarinaShustrova/MarinaShustrova/README.md

   '🌐 Full-Stack JS  Developer',
   "💛 In Love with JavaScript",
   '🤓 Love coding every day',
-  '✨ I try to keep my code clean and understandable' "🎉 Open to all messages"
+  '✨ I try to keep my code clean and understandable', "🎉 Open to all messages",
   '📫 How to reach me **shustrova.marina.work@gmail.com**'
 ].forEach((e) => { console.log(e) });
 ```